 by Alina Kurpel

-On the way from the university, Ulyana and I try to come up with an idea to avoid this disgrace: the program should not only be scripted, but also recorded and edited at the university TV studio.
-Ulyana resents:
+On the way back from university, Ulyana and I try to come up with a way to avoid this disgrace: Not only does the program have to be scripted, but it also has to be recorded and edited at the university TV studio.
+Ulyana complains:

 — What a fucked-up assignment!

-— Bobr is all about that.
+— That’s just typical Bobr.
 But we have to write it somehow.

 — Sure.
 Let’s add more cultural references, background information, and, towards the end, something about the Americans, right?